with Soccer Mommy

 A small fee will be added to the prices when paying by credit or debit card.
 Cardholder must be present with a valid photo ID when paying at the venue Box Office with a credit or debit card.

 Tickets for Booth Amphitheatre events are subject to applicable taxes and fees.
-Unless otherwise stated, posted prices include a 7.25% NC Sales & Use tax.
+A 7.25% NC Sales & Use tax will be added to the ticket price.

 All events are rain or shine.